 From Oviedo by the N-634 or the A-8 to Trubia.
 Here we take the AS-228 towards Proaza to the recreational area of Tuñón, where we will leave the car.
 Once crossed the river Trubia by the bridge of the Esgarrada, in the recreational area, and with a regular floor we can walk the path in the North-South direction.

 The Path of the Bear

-It is an ideal route for hikers and cyclists.
-Its great natural and ethnographic wealth advances through ...
+It constitutes an ideal route for trekkers and cyclists.
+Its great natural wealth and…

 BTT Vía Verde route of La Camocha